thebatssy/Cybersecurity-Internship-/Day7/README.md

-# Cyber Security Internship – Task 7
-**Identify and Remove Suspicious Browser Extensions**
+# Day 7 - Identify and Remove Suspicious Browser Extensions

 ### 🎯 Objective
 Learn how to spot and remove potentially harmful browser extensions.